ajlanghorn/continuous-compliance/README.md

 2. Search for the `guardduty-enabled-centralized` rule, and enable it.
 3. Skip the setting to set the `CentralMonitoringAccount` value.
 4. Save, and wait for the finding to evaluate.

+Interested in GuardDuty?
+Go take a look at the GuardDuty console at https://console.aws.amazon.com/guardduty.
+You should see some sample findings have been created, which lets you explore GuardDuty a little more.

+## Thank you!

+Thank you for spending some time with me exploring GuardDuty, Config, Config Rules, Config Aggregators and CloudTrail.
+Services such as this, and others such as Inspector, are helpful in ensuring compliance, especially in regulated or large organisations.
+I often hear that compliance is a concern with my own customers, but it doesn't have to be difficult using the services we provide natively.